Article

 Algorithm decision Classified as low-retention content → distribution stopped immediately

-Decoding the first hour
+Decoding the first hour: pass or fail benchmarks

 These numbers tell you immediately whether your video passed the test or died in the dark room: